|

 trumpet & cornet:

 Rich Pokrywka is pursuing his Doctorate of Musical Arts from Ohio State University.
 He received his Master of Music in Trumpet Performance from University of Georgia.
 He received his Bachelor of Trumpet Performance from Baldwin Wallace College.
 Rich is an adjunct instructor in the Preparatory Departments at Cleveland Institute of Music and Baldwin Wallace College.
 He was an adjunct professor of trumpet at Piedmont College in Georgia.
-He has studied with James Darling, Fred Mills, Roy Roper, John Brndiar, Larry Black and Timothy Leasure.
+He has studied with James Darling, Fred Mills, Roy Poper, John Brndiar, Larry Black and Timothy Leasure.

 trombone, baritone & euphonium: